 “Hey.”
 She whispered back in response then cringe inwardly.
 Surely she could have said something else other than ‘hey’.

 “Do you want to go grab something to eat?”
-He asked, his blue eyes stared into hers so intensively that it caught her breath.
+He asked, his grey eyes stared into hers so intensively that it caught her breath.

 Victoria leaned into his touch as he caressed the side of her face.
 Everything about this moment that they had shared in bed and him staying afterwards made her want to scream yes but she knew better.
 They needed to talk and it would be preferable if it was behind closed doors.